 Program on Science, Technology and Society at Harvard|

-Jenny Reardon is Professor of Sociology and Faculty Affiliate in the Center for Biomolecular Science and Engineering at UC Santa Cruz.
+Jenny Reardon is a Professor of Sociology in the Center for Biomolecular Science and Engineering and the Founding Director of the Science and Justice Research Center at UC Santa Cruz.
 She founded and directs the Science and Justice Research Center at UCSC.
 After undergraduate and postgraduate training in developmental and molecular biology, Reardon earned her Ph.D. in Science and Technology Studies from Cornell University in August 2002.
 From Fall 1999–Spring 2002, she was a Fellow in Science, Technology and Public Policy at the Belfer Center for Science and International Affairs at the Kennedy School of Government at Harvard University.
 She taught in theDivision of Biology and Medicine at Brown University from 2002–2004, and was a fellow at the Institute of Genome Sciences and Policy and a research assistant professor in Women’s Studies at Duke University from 2004–2005.

 Her first book, Race to the Finish: Identity and Governance in an Age of Genomics, was published with Princeton University Press in 2005.
 Reviews of the book appeared in Science, Nature, The New Republic, EMBO, Isis and the American Anthropologist.